Donald Trump's North Korea Flip-Flop: Today, 'Extraordinary Threat' — Last Week, 'No Longer A Nuclear Threat'

-Just nine days after returning from his Singapore summit with North Korea dictator Kim Jong Un and reassuring Americans that they could “sleep well” because the the isolated, nuclear-armed country was “no longer a nuclear threat,” as The Inquisitr reported, Donald Trump did a head-spinning 180 on Friday, issuing a statement that continued the ongoing, official national emergency over North Korea.
+Just nine days after returning from his Singapore summit with North Korea dictator Kim Jong Un and reassuring Americans that they could “sleep well” because the isolated, nuclear-armed country was “no longer a nuclear threat,” as The Inquisitr reported, Donald Trump did a head-spinning 180 on Friday, issuing a statement that continued the ongoing, official national emergency over North Korea.

-According to the statement posted to WhiteHouse.gov Friday morning, as well as sent to congress, Trump will extend the state of national emergency that was declared on June 26, 2008, by President George W. Bush — and expanded four times by President Barack Obama and once by Trump last September — past its 10-year expiration date of June 26 of 2018.
+According to the statement posted to WhiteHouse.gov Friday morning, as well as sent to Congress, Trump will extend the state of national emergency that was declared on June 26, 2008, by President George W. Bush — and expanded four times by President Barack Obama and once by Trump last September — past its 10-year expiration date of June 26 of 2018.

 In the statement, Trump calls North Korea “an unusual and extraordinary threat to national security,” due to “the existence and risk of proliferation of weapons-usable fissile material on the Korean Peninsula; the actions and policies of the Government of North Korea that destabilize the Korean Peninsula and imperil United States Armed Forces, allies, and trading partners in the region, including its pursuit of nuclear and missile programs,” as well as other “provocative, destabilizing and repressive actions.”